Princeton-LSI-ResearchComputing/tracebase/CONTRIBUTING.md

 ##### Individual linters

-For the most commonly used linters (*e.g.* for python, HTML, and markdown files) it is recommended to install linters locally and run them in your editor.
+For the most commonly used linters (*e.g.* for python, HTML, and Markdown files) it is recommended to install linters locally and run them in your editor.
 Some linters that may be useful to install locally include: